Brad Pitt wins maiden acting Oscar

 Superstar Brad Pitt, who has been this award season's darling with his funny, self-deprecating speeches, won his maiden acting Oscar for his performance as stuntman Cliff Booth in Quentin Tarantino's Hollywood memory capsule "Once Upon a Time in Hollywood".
 The 56-year-old actor was recognised in the best supporting actor category for his role in the 1960s-set drama, which received a total of 11 nominations at the 92nd Academy Awards on Sunday night.

 The win marks the first acting Oscar for Pitt, who took home the trophy as the producer of best picture winner "12 Years a Slave" in 2014.
-Pitt, who was presented the trophy by last year's best supporting actress winner Regina King, dedicated his award to "one of a kind" and "original" Tarantino, co-star Leonardo DiCaprio, Hollywood's stunt people and his children.
+Pitt, who was presented the trophy by last year's best supporting actress winner Regina King, credited the "one of a kind" and "original" Tarantino for his win.

+"This really is about Quentin Jerome Tarantino.
+You are original, you are one of a kind.
+The film industry would be a much drier place without you and I love the ethos you gave (to) Cliff Booth.
+Look for the best in people, expect the worst but look for the best," the actor said in his acceptance speech.
+Pitt went on to thank his co-star Leonardo DiCaprio and sent out "a little love" to Hollywood's stunt coordinators and stunt crews.

+The actor also utilised his precious 45 seconds on stage to bring impeachment trial jokes to the Oscars.
+"They told me I only have 45 seconds up here, which is 45 seconds more than the Senate gave John Bolton this week.
+I'm thinking maybe Quentin does a movie about it, in the end the adults do the right thing," he said taking a sly dig at the Senate voting against allowing witnesses during President Donald Trump's impeachment trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)